PraveenK1102/dashboard-app/README.md

 ## Challenges faced
 - Geographic map: plotted real data points as map markers with correct lat/long; tuning projection/scale and visual balance of the markers was the most challenging part.

-## For Mobile response
-- This project was not supported for mobile and tablet views.